Umplify/xunit-dependency-injection/README.md

 ```

 ## Examples

-Please [follow this link](https://github.com/Umplify/xunit-dependency-injection/tree/main/examples/Xunit.Microsoft.DependencyInjection.ExampleTests) to view a couple of examples on utilizing this library.
+* Please [follow this link](https://github.com/Umplify/xunit-dependency-injection/tree/main/examples/Xunit.Microsoft.DependencyInjection.ExampleTests) to view a couple of examples on utilizing this library.
+* [Digital Silo](https://digitalsilo.io/)'s unit tests and integration tests are using this library.

 ### One more thing
 Do not forget to include the following nuget packages to your Xunit project: